menco22/DLA_laboratories_mencucci/lab3/readme.md

 ## Exercise 1: Stable Baseline

 ### 1.1 - Dataset Splits
-Exploration of splits and basic statistics.
+Exploration of splits of the dataset

 ### 1.2 - Pre-trained DistilBERT
 Loading the model and tokenizer, verifying embeddings and the last_hidden_state.